Lecostarius/ESP32_IDE/README.md

 However, I decided to switch to VS Code in order to try whether the extension is worth it in the first place (and also whether to use the official Espressif one or the one from PlatformIO).

-# Original Espressif IDF
+## Original Espressif IDF

 The github page has an explanation how to install: https://github.com/espressif/vscode-esp-idf-extension

 First, I installed the extension "Espressif IDF" into my VS Code, using the (Ctrl+Shift+X) keys, searching for "ESP32".
 Then, it says, I need to install the prerequisites.

+### Installing prerequisites for Espressif IDF (actually: install everything)
 Doing so can either be done manually, or by using the all-in-one Windows installer.
-The all-in-one way to install the prerequisites is a prerequisites-installer available at: https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/windows-setup.html which points to https://dl.espressif.com/dl/esp-idf/?idf=4.4.
+The all-in-one way to install the prerequisites is available at: https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/windows-setup.html which points to https://dl.espressif.com/dl/esp-idf/?idf=4.4.
 The idf=4.4 is pointless, you always get to the same location.
 At the time of my download (Jan 2022) the Installer version 2.12 was available (22.11.2021).